-By doing this you will take pressure off your facet joints and lower back and reduce the strain on it as you sleep.
+And by doing this you will take pressure off your facet joints and lower back, reducing the strain on your body as you sleep.

-A great choice for this is the Cushy Form Half-Moon Wedge Pillow.
+So, a great choice for this is the Coop Home Goods Four Position Support Pillow.

-This is perfect for placing under your knees to relieve the pressure on your lower back.
+This pillow is perfect for placing under your knees to relieve the pressure on your lower back.

 Sleeping on your side is the most popular sleeping position and can help to relieve pressure on your back when you do it right.

-So how can you make sure you are doing it right?
+So how can you make sure you are doing it correctly?